 Because the skin under the breasts is often warm and moist, similar to other skin folds in the body, it is often a place where rashes can develop.
-The cause of the rash drastically varies the preferred treatment, but in most cases applying fragrance-free moisturizers, cortisone creams, or antibiotic creams or taking antihistamines can help address most causes of rashes under the breast.
+The cause of the rash drastically affects the preferred treatment, but in most cases applying fragrance-free moisturizers, cortisone creams, or antibiotic creams or taking antihistamines can help address most causes of rashes under the breast.

 Some serious conditions may cause a rash to develop under the breast, such as inflammatory breast cancer, and treatment for this involves radiation therapy, chemotherapy, surgery, or a combination.
 Visiting a doctor is the only true way to determine the cause of your rash under the breasts.